-It is crucial that all parts of the production are in sync with the message that senior leadership is trying to get across for this service.
-Meet with an agenda, ask questions and ensure that everyone is on the same page - this will go a long way towards creating a great production team and excellent service.
+All parts of the production must be in sync with the message that senior leadership is trying to get across for this service.
+Meet with an agenda, ask questions and ensure everyone is on the same page.
+This will go a long way towards creating a great production team and excellent service.